navan0/oneOn/README.md

-# oneOn image dataset generator
+# oneOn image augmentation library
 -------------------------------
 oneOn is a image augmentation library that generate datasets,which can manipulate many diffrent images from a single image input